No grains. Just a yummy muffin made with bananas, almond butter, dates and cocoa and topped off with walnuts and chocolate chips.

 How great is that?
-All your favourite flavours in these grain-free, dairy-free Chunky Monkey Muffins!
+All your favourite flavours in these grain-free Chunky Monkey Muffins!

 Let’s thank that famous ice cream manufacturer for coming up with this flavour combination!
 Ben & Jerry’s tells us we should eat Chunky Monkey ice cream when life is a little bananas and you feel like going nuts.

 Like Monday mornings.